-Houston Immigration Lawyers & Attorneys
+Houston Immigration Attorneys and Lawyers

 What is Immigration Law?

 Immigration law refers to the rules established by the federal government for determining who is allowed to enter the country, and for how long.
 It also governs the naturalization process for those who desire to become U.S. citizens.
-Finally, when foreign nationals enter without permission, overstay their visit, or otherwise lose their legal status, immigration law controls how the detention and removal proceedings are carried out.

-Permanent Residency and Citizenship with Immigration Lawyers
+Permanent Residency and Citizenship Help from Houston Immigration Law Lawyers

 Immigration is a diverse area of the law, and attorneys tend to specialize in particular types of cases.
 For example, Immigration Lawyers may limit his or her practice to employment-based petitions, foreign adoptions, or deportation defense.
-Immigrants and their families should take it upon themselves to gain a preliminary understanding of the nature of their case, before going about the important task of finding an attorney.
+Immigrants and their families should take it upon themselves to gain a preliminary understanding of the nature of their case, before going about the critical task of finding an attorney.